Need a little motivation and structure to ramp up your walking routine? Want to wake up your workouts? Consider trying a couch-to-5K program.

-If you’re planning to walk or run your first 5K this spring, get your doctor’s approval before you start training.
+If you’re planning to walk or run your first 5K, get your doctor’s approval before you start training.
 That’s especially important if you have heart disease or are at risk for it.

 Comfortable walking or running shoes are a wise investment.
 Shoes that are too old or too tight in the toe box can cause or aggravate a bunion, a bony bump at the outer base of the big toe.
 Despite suggestions that people with flat feet or high arches need specific types of shoes, studies have found that “neutral” shoes (designed for average feet) work well for almost everyone.
 Walk or jog around the store when you try them on to make sure they feel good and fit properly.

 You don’t need to buy special clothes: regular sweat pants or comfortable shorts and a t-shirt will suffice.
 Women should consider getting a supportive sports bra, however.